123outerme/Sorcery-of-SDL/readme.txt

 > Building / Running <
-To build on Windows, first:
+To build, first:
 Unzip this file.
-Use a Command Prompt window to navigate to the location you just unzipped to, and if you're on Windows, run a_WindowsBuild.bat.
+Use a Command Prompt window to navigate to the location you just unzipped to and into the subfolder build.
+If you're on Windows, run a_WindowsBuild.bat.
 If you're on Linux, run a_LinuxBuild.sh.
 To run on Windows, you can double click on the .exe file you just built or the shortcut on the Desktop.
 To run on Linux, you can execute the file you made, or type in sourun in bash from anywhere and it'll launch.

 > Legal Stuff <
 The font file used is a slightly modified version of a font that is © 2016 VileR,